How do Students Access RPL?

 Where can students access information about RPL?

-Information and resources are available from the RPL Facilitator (C519 Notre Dame Campus), RPL Advisor in the Registrar’s Office (D105 Notre Dame Campus), Student Service Centres, School of Continuing & Distance Education, on the College website (www.rrc.ca/prior) and on the Anytime/Anywhere Instructor Resource (AIR) site (http://air.rrc.mb.ca).
-Learners are encouraged to contact the College RPL Advisor in the Student Services and/or to attend a RPL Orientation to learn how the RPL processes work at RRC.
-Currently RPL Orientations are held once a month throughout the academic year, in the evenings and are free of charge.
+Students are encouraged to contact the College RPL Advisor in the Student Services/Registrar’s Office and/or to attend a RPL Orientation to learn how the RPL processes work at RRC.
+Currently RPL Orientations are held once a month throughout the academic year, in the evenings, and are free of charge.
 Other RPL Orientations are scheduled as requested by program areas, business, industry and other organizations.
-Learners who miss an orientation may also set up an individual interview with the RPL Advisor to learn more about RPL at RRC.
+Students who miss an orientation may also set up an individual interview with the RPL Advisor to learn more about RPL at RRC.

 Is there a RPL appeal process?

-An appeal for a RPL process is handled in the same way as an academic appeal and follows the policies outlined in the College Policy S5 Student Appeals – Academic Division.
+An appeal for a RPL process is handled in the same way as an academic appeal and follows the policies outlined in the College Policy S3 - Student Appeals.